human-nature-lab/breadboard-website/docs/v/2.3.2/deployment/amt.md

 }
 ```

-For more information about the getSubmitForm method refer to the [API Documentation](../api/scripting/#g-getsubmitform-vertex-player-string-bonus).
+For more information about the `g.getSubmitForm` method refer to the [API Documentation](../scripting/language-reference.md#g-getsubmitform-vertex-player-string-bonus).

 #### Dealing with inactive players